splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

 .. meta::
     :description: This Splunk service level objective (SLO) scenario describes how to configure an SLO based on a Synthetics check

 Kai, a site reliability engineer at Buttercup Games, has created a Synthetics Browser test for the Emby service on the Buttercup Games website.
-Kai didn't instrument the Emby service but want to monitor the health of this service.
+Kai didn't instrument the Emby service but wants to monitor the health of this service.

 To measure and track the health metrics of the Emby service, Kai configures a custom metric SLO based on the Synthetics Browser test.